 Counselors and instructors will be using the Career Clusters national model when discussing occupational choices.
-With each cluster the occupations are further divided into "Pathways".
-Students will complete an assessment that is correlated to the career cluster model.
-Occupations are also organized by career clusters on the career cruising web site, Wisconsin's popular and convenient program used by students and parents. (see page 12) In the future many of the career planning reference guides and materials that we will use will be related to this model.
+With each cluster the occupations are further divided into "Pathways."
+Occupations are also organized by career clusters on the Xello platform (see page 12 for information about Xello.)
 The 16 Career Clusters are as follows: